mosip/id-authentication/design/registration/registration-policy-sync.md

 **Solution**

 1. Key sync from server.
-a.
-Frequency of execution – once in a day.
+-	Frequency of execution – once in a day. [configurable]

-b.
-Automatic
+-	Automatic
-2. Key pull from db based on date and unique id.

 1. Global PARAM table: Holds the key refresh threshold period with respect to client environment.
-a.
-Threshold period - How many days before the key file to be pulled from server?
+-	Threshold period - How many days before the key file to be pulled from server?
 2. Get the key for current date from the table. [key_manage_tbl]
-a.
-If not available, make the online call to REST service to download the key along with the expiry date.
+-	If not available, make the online call to REST service to download the key along with the expiry date.
-b.
-If available but within threshold period [current key expiry date – today date] then download the new key and store it with new start date and end date.
+-	If available but within threshold period [current key expiry date – today date] then download the new key and store it with new start date and end date.

 3. Invoke the key sync rest service call.
-a.
-This service would provide the key valid as on that date [either existing key or new key will be generated and share the same]
+-	This service would provide the key valid as on that date [either existing key or new key will be generated and share the same]
-b.
-Pass the required input parameter
+-	Pass the required input parameter
 	   MachineId and current date / future date
 5. Parse the response :-
-a.
-This would provide us either existing key or new key file.
+-	This would provide us either existing key or new key file.
-b.
-Expiry date.
+-	Expiry date.
 6. Store the received key file into the database table along with other detail.